 Constance Humphries has been making, presenting and teaching dance since 1987.
 Since 2005, as a choreographer and performer of live performances and screen dances, her work has been grounded in butoh dance.
 Her creative practice is based on performative investigations of relationship, identity, memory and intimacy and addresses issues of the body, the environment and social justice.

+Ms. Humphries received a BFA (performative mixed-media) from the University of North Carolina, Asheville NC, USA in 1994.
 From 1987 until 1995, Humphries was a member of the modern dance company, Wall St. DanceWorks.
 In addition to her staged solo performances and work with Wall St. Danceworks, from 1992-2005, Humphries danced in experimental, covert, site-specific and street performances.
-In 2005, she began studying and practicing butoh dance, receiving instruction from internationally respected butoh teachers and performers.
-Since 2010, Humphries has created butoh-based live art and videos as well as sound compositions.
+In 2005, she began studying and practicing butoh dance, receiving instruction from many internationally respected butoh teachers and performers, including her butoh mentor and teacher, Julie Becton Gillum.